Longshan Temple metro station

 Longshan Temple (Bangka Commercial Zone) (龍山寺 (艋舺商圈)), formerly transliterated as Lungshan Temple Station until 2003, is a metro station in Taipei, Taiwan served by Taipei Metro.
+It is a station on Bannan line.
 The station is named for the nearby Lungshan Temple.

 Station overview

 The two-level, underground station structure with an island platform and three exits.
 The washrooms are located inside the entrance area.

 The station is located underneath Heping West Rd., between the intersections with Xiyuan Rd. and Kangding Rd.

 The TRA Wanhua Station is within walking distance and approximately 150 meters south of the Metro station.